 Ackoff explains that systems thinking reverses the three steps of the ‘machine age’.
 We move from reductionist thinking to systems thinking.
 The three steps are therefore:

-- Identify a containing whole (system) of which the think to be explained is a part;
+- Identify a containing whole (system) of which the thing to be explained is a part;

 - Explain the behaviour or properties of the containing whole.

 - Then explain the behaviour or properties of the thing to be explained in terms of its role(s) or function(s) within its containing whole.

 The process of synthesis therefore involves zooming out, while analysis involves zooming in.
 For instance, I work predominantly in aviation, and in particular in air traffic management.
 I work with air traffic controllers and pilots, and most other professions involved in air traffic management.
 But in understanding the behaviour of air traffic controllers, I do not go first down to the cognitive and the neuropsychological and the biological.
 I go up – in the case of air traffic controllers – to include the working position, the sector, the control unit, the airspace, the organisation, the regulatory environment, transport system, the government, the judiciary, and the press, for example, depending on the boundary judgements that are made.
 Where I choose to draw the system boundary will depend on my purpose, my understanding, and perhaps my scope for intervention.